Kojiki: Manuscripts

 The Shinpukuji-bon manuscript (1371–1372) is the oldest existing manuscript.
 While divided into the Ise branch, it is actually a mixture of the two branches.
 The monk Ken'yu based his copy on Ōnakatomi Sadayo's copy.
 In 1266, Sadayo copied volumes one and three but did not have access to the second volume.
 Finally, in 1282, he obtained access to the second volume through a Urabe-branch manuscript that he used to transcribe.

 Structure

 The Kojiki contains various songs and poems.
-While the historical records and myths are written in a form of Chinese with a heavy mixture of Japanese elements, the songs are written with Chinese characters, though only used phonetically.
-This special use of Chinese characters is called Man'yōgana, a knowledge of which is critical to understanding these songs, which are written in Old Japanese.
+While the historical records and myths are written in a form of the Chinese language, the songs are written in Old Japanese with the Man'yōgana writing system, which uses Chinese characters only phonetically.

 Sections

 The Kojiki is divided into three parts: the Kamitsumaki (上巻, "upper volume"), the Nakatsumaki (中巻) and the Shimotsumaki (下巻).